Women's share of U.S. corporate board seats rises, but not top roles: study

 The overall share of corporate seats held by women and minorities has drawn new scrutiny in recent years as investors pay greater attention to social issues and some studies ties more diverse boards to better performance.

 Under a new law in California, publicly-held companies whose principal executive offices are located in the state were required to have at least one female board director by the end of 2019.
-Goldman Sachs Group Inc (GS.N) last month said starting June 30, it will require that companies it helps take public have at least one diverse board member, with a focus on women.
+Goldman Sachs Group Inc last month said starting June 30, it will require that companies it helps take public have at least one diverse board member, with a focus on women.

 Courteney Keatinge, senior research director at proxy adviser Glass Lewis & Co, said Equilar’s figures may reflect how companies now often turn to nontraditional places in the search for female board candidates, such as high-ranking scientists, or marketing or cyberseurity experts.
 But the backgrounds of some of those new directors may make them less likely to take board leadership roles quickly.